support336/TravelApp/README.md

 ## API Keys Required

-- Google Maps API Key
+- Google Maps API Key (configured)
-- Google OAuth Client ID
+- Google OAuth Client ID (configured)
-- Google Calendar API (enabled)
+- Google Calendar API (needs to be enabled)
-- Gmail API (enabled)
+- Gmail API (needs to be enabled)

+## 🔒 Security

+**IMPORTANT**: This repository contains API credentials that are used for development.
+In a production environment, these should be:
+- Stored in environment variables
+- Encrypted using Android Keystore
+- Restricted by package name and SHA-1 fingerprint
+- Regularly rotated

+The current credentials are for development purposes only.

 ## Current Status